1 The stationary points of a function of two variables

 Figure 7

-The features at C and D are quite different.
+The features at and are quite different.
 In some directions as we move away from these points along the surface we lose height whilst in others we gain height.
 The similarity in shape to a horse’s saddle is evident.

 Task!